long2811/sensor_project/README.md

 - Human close (HC): 400
 - Human still close (SHC): 400

-Apply Gabor transform to ADC echo signal to generate image dataset (img_size = [183x230x1]), then using CNN to learn and predict the result
+Apply Gabor transform to ADC echo signal to generate image dataset (img_size = [183x230x1]), then using CNN to learn and predict the results